farhan-shadiq/Data-Transmission-Using-OFDM-through-Multipath-Rayleigh-Fading-Channel-in-MATLAB/README.md

 1. **Prepare an Input File**:
     - Place an input file (`image.png`, `text.txt`, or `audio.mp3`) in the same directory as the script.
 2. **Run the Script**:
-    - Execute the script in MATLAB to process the input file, transmit it through an OFDM system, and reconstruct the output.
+    - Execute the script `main.m` in MATLAB to process the input file, transmit it through an OFDM system, and reconstruct the output.
 3. **Output**:
     - Based on the file type, the script displays the following:
         - **Image**: Displays the reconstructed image.